 About David Shankbone

 Hi, welcome to my site!
-Since 2006 I have worked on a public art project to create a body of high-value photography that anyone can use for any purpose without paying me a cent.
-On Wikipedia my pics illustrate over 8,000 articles in 200 languages: from Brooklyn to Betty White; transvestites to Taylor Swift; the hills of southern Lebanon to the President of Rwanda.
+From 2006-2012 I worked on a public art project to create a body of high-value photography that anyone can use for any purpose without paying me a cent.
+On Wikipedia, my photos illustrate over 5,000 articles in 200+ languages: from Brooklyn to Betty White; transvestites to Taylor Swift; the hills of southern Lebanon to the President of Rwanda.

 So many small businesses, publishers, artists, writers and educators are overwhelmed with creating, and they can’t afford the time or money to hunt down and negotiate with unknown people for images.
-I created an extensive body of high resolution stock photography licensed Creative Commons, which means anyone can use an image in perpetuity for any legal purpose, be it artistic, educational or even commercial (don’t violate anyone’s personality rights).
+That’s the situation I found myself in back in 2006.
+So I decided to create an extensive body of high resolution stock photography licensed Creative Commons, which means anyone can use an image in perpetuity for any legal purpose, be it artistic, educational or even commercial (don’t violate anyone’s personality rights).

 The New York Times, the Economist, the New Yorker, Vanity Fair and numerous others have used the project’s thousands of images.